snirt/gnome-shell-extension-mypubip/README.md

 ## Installation

 1. Download the MyPubIP extension files to your local machine.
-2. Open the Gnome Shell Extensions application.
+2. Extract the extension to your Gnome Shell extension directory - `~/.local/share/gnome-shell/extensions`
-3. Click on the settings icon, then select "Install from a file".
-4. Choose the downloaded MyPubIP extension file and click "Open".
-5. The MyPubIP extension should now be installed and ready to use.

 ## Usage